-The curriculum within the Department of Political Science and Criminal Justice and Legal Studies at NGU provides you with the knowledge and skills necessary for success in the many career paths available in political science and in criminal justice and legal studies.
+The curriculum within the Department of Political Science and Criminal Justice & Legal Studies at NGU provides you with the knowledge and skills necessary for success in the many career paths available in political science and in criminal justice and legal studies.

 In political science, students take courses that provide a solid foundation in American and global politics, and the department also offers courses in public policy, political philosophy, and constitutional law.
 Criminal justice also offers courses drawn from across the discipline, including courses such as Law Enforcement Operations, as well as Forensic Analysis and Criminal Profiling.

 The curriculum in the Department of Political Science and Criminal Justice & Legal Studies reflects NGU's commitment to combining faith and learning.

 Internships - Internships are available in both political science and criminal justice.
 Examples include working in government agencies or political offices, as well as internships with national, state, and local law enforcement agencies.

 Work study - Work study opportunities allow students to assist professors on research projects or help in managing the Criminal Justice Club or the criminal justice newsletter.

 Field trips - Field trips also allow students to gain valuable experience.
 Examples include trips to law enforcement training facilities, forensic laboratories, courtrooms, and the state legislature.

 The faculty members in the Department of Political Science and Criminal Justice & Legal Studies are highly trained their field and can draw upon experience in their area of expertise.
 You will find that faculty in this department are committed to guiding students through their coursework and advising them on career options within their major.

 - Identify and explain the constitutional foundations of the American political system.